 The big problem with cooking while winter camping is that alcohol stoves and the ultralight upright stoves just won't work (most of them, at least).
 For cooking in winter, you have 3 main options:

 - White gas stoves - amazingly reliable in most conditions, they tend to be a bit hard to handle, heavy and pricey.
 But if you want something that will work come frozen hell, this is the best choice and they will be good for all year round

 - Integrated gas stove system - think about the Jetboil family, MSR Reactor and the like - these are meant to increase the life and efficiency of an inverted gas stove in extreme conditions.
 The big issue with these stoves is that they are really only good for boiling water, they also tend to be heavy and cumbersome to carry

 - Remote canister gas stove - the idea is to use gravity by inverting a gas canister to get the most out of a lightweight gas stove.
 To read more about how to do this, head over to this post.

-With regards to pricing, things get pretty expensive when it come to cooking, but a UL remote canister stove is a really good all around solution for cooking.
+With regards to pricing, things get pretty expensive when it comes to cooking, but a UL remote canister stove is a really good all around solution for cooking.
 If you go for any gas option, choosing the right gas mix is important, with isobutane (no n-butane) and some propane, but if you really want to learn a lot about this topic, check out this Adventure in Stoving post about it.
-A few more points for more efficient cooking in winter:
+A few more how to points for more efficient cooking while winter camping:

 - Sleep with your fuel to keep it warm for cooking (free!)